Nikoo-Asadnejad/ErrorHandlingLibrary/README.md

 # ErrorHandlingDll
-A Class library including services and middle wares to simplify error handling
+### A Class library which simplyfies Error Handling
+It includes :
+ - Services for logging via serilog or sentry
+ - A global Error Handling MiddleWare